Gryphon (band): Reunion

 In September 2007, Gryphon announced on their website that they had finally decided to produce a new album after a silence of thirty-one years.
 A one-off performance occurred on 6 June 2009 at the Queen Elizabeth Hall, London, thirty-two years after their last performance.
 The four original members - Richard Harvey, Brian Gulland, Graeme Taylor and Dave Oberlé - opened the evening with a selection of songs and instrumentals from the first album Gryphon.
 They were then joined by Jon Davie (the final bass player, who appeared on Treason) and a new member, the multi-instrumentalist and film/production music composer Graham Preskett for the rest of the evening.

 A follow-up tour was postponed, but the band eventually played six dates in May 2015, with further dates in 2016 including Fairport Convention's Cropredy Convention and a return to Union Chapel Hall.
 Harvey left the group in early 2016, and shortly after they were joined by Keith Thompson on woodwinds and Rory McFarlane on bass.
 In September 2018, the band released a new studio album of original material entitled ReInvention, their first in 41 years.
 This was followed in November 2020 by a seventh studio album, Get Out Of My Father's Car!

+Musical style

+The band's music is said to be "steeped in the medieval traditions of English folk music."
+According to Classic Rock Magazine: "This is renaissance rock taken to such an extreme that it makes Blackmore’s Night sound perfectly normal."